PraneetKSahoo/EYE-SAVER/README.md

 # EyeSaver

-**EyeSaver** is a lightweight, high-performance display utility designed to reduce eye strain during prolonged computer usage.
+**EyeSaver** is a free and opensource, lightweight, high-performance display utility designed to reduce eye strain during prolonged computer usage.

 Built with Python and native Windows APIs (GDI32), it provides real-time control over screen color temperature and brightness without the resource overhead of Electron-based or commercial alternatives.